clvgt12/ollama_cli_interface/README.md

 ![](./images/robot_at_computer_dalle3.jpg "Source: Dall-E 3: Image of a AI robot, typing at a computer")

 ## Introduction
 In February 2025 I participated in the Hugging Face AI Agent [course](./images/hugging_face_ai_agent_certificate_Feb_2025.jpg "Hugging Face AI Agent certificate of completion issued to Chris Vitalos February 2025").
 Part of the course was a coding challenge to create a Python based AI agent using Hugging Face Spaces.
-The free virtual CPU provided by Spaces quickly became overloaded, which dramatically slowed down response times.
+The LLM recommended by the course quickly became overloaded by the number of participants trying to use it.
+The end result was dramatically slowed down response times.

 I got quickly frustrated by the lack of progress, and decided to strike out on my own to use locally served LLM via an Ollama inference server, with a CLI to accept the prompts and display the response.